daktronics/cef-mixer/patches/README.md

 The patch files in this folder can be used to enable accelerated offscreen rendering to corresponding CEF branches

-Following the instructions in the Master Build Quickstart
+Following the instructions in the [Master Build Quickstart][quickstart]

 1. Modify the **update.bat** to specify a specific branch.
 In this case we'll use 3440 as an example.